suzuemayumi/ResMed-Marketing-Spend-Optimization/README.md

 ## Prerequisites

 - Python 3.11 (confirmed compatible with `lightweight-mmm`)
-- JAX and jaxlib pinned to **0.4.19** to avoid compatibility issues
+- JAX and jaxlib pinned to **0.4.19** to avoid compatibility issues.
+Older releases of `lightweight-mmm` call `jnp.where` with keyword arguments, which is incompatible with JAX 0.4+.
+The Streamlit app includes a small monkey patch so you do not need to downgrade JAX.
 ## Installation

 Create and activate a virtual environment, then install the dependencies: